AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

   The message is sent in text format.
 HTML format will not be sent, but used for the mirror page only when the recipient clicks on the message.

-## AMP for Email format (Beta) {#amp-for-email-format}
+## Sending interactive content with AMP {#amp-for-email-format}

 Adobe Campaign enables you to try the new interactive [AMP for Email](https://amp.dev/about/email/) format, which enables to send dynamic emails, under certain conditions.

 >[!CAUTION]
 >
 >* This feature is a beta capability in Adobe Campaign.
->* The AMP for Email format is still under development.
-Currently it is supported by one email provider (Gmail).
+>* AMP for Email is a new open source format that enables developers to create dynamic and interactive emails.
+Currently it is supported by two email providers: Gmail and Outlook.
 >
 >Consequently, you can only:
->* Test delivering AMP emails to specific Gmail addresses appropriately configured.
+>* Test delivering AMP emails to specific Gmail or Outlook addresses appropriately configured.
->* Deliver AMP emails to any Gmail adress after registering with Google.
+>* Deliver AMP emails to any Gmail adress after registering with Google and to any Outlook address after registering with Microsoft.
 >
 >See [Targeting an AMP email](../../delivery/using/defining-the-email-content.md#targeting-amp-email).

-This feature is available through a dedicated package.
+This feature is available through a dedicated package in Adobe Campaign.
 To use it, this package must be installed.
 Once done, restart the server for the package to be taken into account.

 For hybrid and hosted architectures, the package needs to be installed on all servers, including the [mid-sourcing server](../../installation/using/mid-sourcing-server.md) and the [execution instance](../../message-center/using/creating-a-shared-connection.md#execution-instance).
 Contact your account executive.